-- The council's Constitution outlines the way in which it is organised to carry out its functions, powers, duties and obligations.
-It explains the structures and decision making processes of the council and brings together in one document all the detailed rules and procedures that govern the behaviour of those who work for or represent the council. - The Constitution sets out how the council is accountable to the local community, the individual rights of citizens and sets out the role of the scrutiny function in engagement with the public and partners. - Cabinet reports include details of engagement and consultation activity undertaken as part of the decision-making process. - A Scrutiny Annual Report is produced, and individual scrutiny review reports are also undertaken and published. - Electronic communications and use of social media (Facebook, Twitter, YouTube, etc.). - Statutory Notices are published on a monthly basis and set out what key decisions the council's Executive is going to make. - The Committee Management Information System (CMIS) allows members of the public to examine agendas, reports, minutes and decisions of any meeting via the council's web site.
-A new Committee Management System will be introduced in September 2021 that will enhance the current provision - Full Council, Cabinet and certain committee meetings are webcast. - Reporting guidelines ensure consultation with all relevant officers takes place prior to submitting decision making reports. - Sandwell's Elected Member level decisions are taken in a public forum, either at a formal meeting or as individual Cabinet
+- The Constitution sets out how the council is accountable to the local community, the individual rights of citizens and sets out the role of the scrutiny function in engagement with the public and partners. - Cabinet reports include details of engagement and consultation activity undertaken as part of the decisionmaking process. - A Scrutiny Annual Report is produced, and individual scrutiny review reports are also undertaken and published. - Electronic communications and use of social media (Facebook, Twitter, YouTube, etc.). - Statutory Notices are published on a monthly basis and set out what key decisions the council's Executive is going to make. - The Committee Management Information System (Modern. gov) allows members of the public to examine agendas, reports, minutes and decisions of any meeting via the council's web site. - Full Council, Cabinet and certain committee meetings are webcast. - Reporting guidelines ensure consultation with all relevant officers takes place prior to submitting decision making reports. - Sandwell's Elected Member level decisions are taken in a public forum, at a formal meeting at a pre-advertised time and place so that the public and/or other Councillors of the council can attend.
+Decisions are only made in private if a report contains exempt information as defined by Schedule 12A of the Local Government Act 1972, as amended by the Local Government (Access to Information) (Variation) Order 2006 - The Freedom of Information policy and Publication Scheme provide details of information that is publicly accessible.